KyloIO/kylo-docs/how-to-guides/ReindexHistoricalFeedData.rst

 A. Update Kylo Services properties
 ==================================

 1. Enable option in ``/opt/kylo/kylo-services/conf/application.properties`` for Kylo services.
+This is enabled by default when Kylo is installed.

     .. code-block:: shell